dpnpinto/PintoRpi/README.md

 ### Create system for first boot
 #### Create partions
 Using fdisk, create two partitions in the Micro SD
-* 1 - Create first primary partition, with 1Gbyte and fat32, for boot;
+* 1 - Create first primary partition, with 1Gbyte and fat 32, for boot;
-* 2 - Create second primary partition, withe rest of the space in ext4, for root.
+* 2 - Create second primary partition, with the rest of the space in ext4, for root.
 #### Format partitions
 * 1 - Format first partition with ** makefs.vfat /dev/"first partition" **;
 * 2 - Formata second partion with ** makefs.ext4 /dev/"second aprtiton" **.